clane62/tic-tac-toe/README.md

 - Everything is a pretty colour :)

 ## Bugs to fix
-- at this stage the 'draw feature' is working, but it shows up a little on the first game.
+- Initially I had a lot of issues with the 'draw feature'.
+Even after I got it working, it continued to show up after the first click of the first game.
+Eventually I worked out that the conditionals were not 100% right and I've fixed this.
+- Whilst not a bug, I really would have preferred a smoother transition on the background image once it moves too high.
+In future I might look at having the background image be stagnant and have the clouds (as a seperate image moving) to avoid this.

 ## Lessons learnt
 - start small, focus on the necessary things to fix.
+- don't overcomplicate things.
+- whilst planning, think about how all the features will work together.
 - commit often!

 ## future features
-- I'd love to get the background moving!
-Like floating clouds.
 - It would also be great to add sounds.
+- it would also be great to have a player choose a colour to play as.